pranayga/8080-emulator/README.md

 ```

 Once you implement all the instructions, how do you know if you've implemented the instructions correctly?
 Well as described in [finishing-cpu](http://www.emulator101.com/finishing-the-cpu-emulator.html) and [full-emulation](http://www.emulator101.com/full-8080-emulation.html), there are two major ways:
 1. Use [online emulator](https://bluishcoder.co.nz/js8080/) to execute the ROM and match the trace with your offline version.
 This would help you point out the exact location where your execution differs.
-This would be useful for a detecting indepth bugs which cannot be detected by instruction level tests.
-However, you could have multiple broken instructions, making it harder to zero in to the cause.
+This would be useful for detecting in-depth bugs that cannot be detected by instruction level tests.
+However, you could have multiple broken instructions, making it harder to zero into the cause.
-2. Use [Debug ROM](http://www.emulator101.com/files/cpudiag.asm) which execuate each instructions and checks if it has the expected behaviour.
+2. Use [Debug ROM](http://www.emulator101.com/files/cpudiag.asm) which executes each instruction and checks if it has the expected behavior.
 This should help you detect the majority of the issues.
 A couple of things to note:
      * This ROM expects to start at 0x100 ROM ADDR
      * Due to some funky issue, you might have to tweak the start point of the SP to a custom value to prevent it from corrupting the ROM.
      * These minor details have been listed in the article above.
 Do refer.

-#### Interrupts
+### Interrupts

-At this point, lets assume we have a fully functioning emulator.
-Well do we?
-Currently our code runs at full speed, trying to get the instructions executed as fast as possible.
+At this point, let's assume we have a fully functioning emulator.
+Well, do we?
+Currently, our code runs at full speed, trying to get the instructions executed as fast as possible.
 This historically hasn't been the [best for games](https://en.wikipedia.org/wiki/Turbo_button).
 If you run your code right now, you'll notice that it's stuck in a loop `WaitOnDelay`.
 It would be helpful to look at [reverse engineering of the code](http://www.computerarcheology.com/Arcade/SpaceInvaders/Code.html), and probably you'll be waiting for the `isrDelay` variable.
 But what is that anyway?

 **Timing in Space Invaders**:
 So the question to ask here would be: